eclipse-vertx/vert.x/mods_manual.md

 ## Configuration

-Configuration for a module (if any) should be specified using a JSON configuration file when deploying from the command line using `vertx runmod` or passed in when deploying a busmod programmatically.
+Configuration for a module (if any) should be specified using a JSON configuration file when deploying from the command line using `vertx runmod` or passed in when deploying a module programmatically.

 Applying configuration this way allows it to be easily and consistently configured irrespective of the language.